openaire/openaire-catalogue-docs/docs/data-model/entities/other.md

 }
 ```
 ## Language
-Represents information for the language of the result
+Represents information for the language of the research product.

 ### code
 _Type: String &bull; Cardinality: ONE_